hyperledger-archives/fabric/docs/API/SandboxSetup.md

 #### **Note on REST API port**

-The Openchain REST interface port is defined as port 5000 in the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
+The Hyperledger fabric REST interface port is defined as port 5000 in the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
 If you are sending REST requests to the peer node from inside Vagrant, use port 5000.
 If you are sending REST requests through Swagger, the port specified in the Swagger file is port 3000.
 The different port emphasizes that Swagger will likely run outside of Vagrant.
 To send requests from the Swagger interface, set up port forwarding from host port 3000 to Vagrant port 5000 on your machine, or edit the Swagger configuration file to specify another  port number of your choice.

 #### **Note on security functionality**